ARMmbed/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     ARDUINO_UNO_A3 = Px_xx,
     ARDUINO_UNO_A4 = Px_xx,
     ARDUINO_UNO_A5 = Px_xx,
+    #endif // TARGET_FF_ARDUINO_UNO

 If the development board has the Arduino Uno connector in hardware, but does not comply with the Arduino Uno standard, whether it be with alternate functionality pins or non connected pins, the board should not be defined as Arduino Uno compliant and `ARDUINO_UNO` should not be added as a supported form factor in targets.json.
 Note this may result in a warning being generated at compile time to inform the user.

 **I2C, SPI and UART definition**

-All I2C, SPI and UART pin name alias definitions for the Arduino Uno (Rev3) connector pins should be defined in ArduinoUnoAliases.h in the Mbed OS HAL (common to all Arduino Uno compliant targets) as follows:
+All I2C, SPI and UART pin name alias definitions for the Arduino Uno (Rev3) connector pins is defined in the Mbed OS HAL (hal/include/hal/ArduinoUnoAliases.h) and are common to all Arduino Uno compliant targets:

     #ifdef TARGET_FF_ARDUINO_UNO
     // Arduino Uno I2C signals aliases